doomerhunter/interactsh-loggers/README.md

 ## Quicly read the interaction log

-The interactsh-read will, if given a sesison name, list the logged interactions in a short format
+The interactsh-read will, if given a session name, list the logged interactions in a short format

 ```
 interactsh-read poc1
 ```

 ![](https://github.com/doomerhunter/interactsh-loggers/blob/main/img/read.png)

+## Kill a session or all session

+By killing the tmux window, the associated process will be killed.
+Use either `interactsh-kill $1` for a single window, or `interactsh-killall` for all client windows.

 ## Requirements